 Normally, when you move money from a tax-deferred account like an IRA or 401k into a Roth, you must pay taxes on the converted amount in order to pay no taxes on it in the future, which is the key feature of a Roth IRA.
 That’s because you took a tax deduction when you made the initial IRA or 401k contribution.

 If you’ve decided now that you’d really rather have that money put into a Roth IRA instead, the converted amount is considered ordinary income subject to taxes.

-However…if your ordinary income already falls short of the $20,700 combined standard deduction and personal exemptions for a married couple filing jointly (half that for single filers), then you can use the shortfall to do a tax-free Roth Conversion.
+However…if your ordinary income already falls short of the $24,800 MFJ standard deduction (half for single filers), then you can use the shortfall to do a tax-free Roth Conversion.

-The converted amount is still considered ordinary income, but it gets wiped out by any remaining amount of standard deduction and personal exemptions you have left, up to $20,700.
+The converted amount is still considered ordinary income, but it gets wiped out by the standard deduction, up to $24,800.

 Since on the backend Roth IRA withdrawals are tax-free, this means: